m4lvin/modal-tableau-interpolation/README.md

 - [X] Find test cases that fail due to the empty-side edge cases for (At)-interpolants?
 - [X] Correct definition of (At)-interpolants in the empty-side edge cases.
 - [X] TI, TJ, TK, canonical programs, interpolants for TK
-- [ ] use TI etc. to find interpolants for loaded sub-tableaux, iterate!
+- [x] use TI etc. to find interpolants for loaded sub-tableaux, iterate!
-- [ ] add warning in web interface if root interpolant is not actually an interpolant!
+- [ ] make warning more visible when defined interpolant is not actually an interpolant!
 - [ ] fillIPs: end notes due to extra condition 4 ??
-- Problematic examples found using QuickCheck:
+- Problematic examples:
-    - `s -> [?(¬q)*]⊤` (not using M+ but just condition 4)
+    - `s -> [?(¬q)*]⊤` (found using QuickCheck, not using M+ but just condition 4)
     - `¬[c][(c ; d)**]⊤ -> p`
+    - `[a**]p -> [a*]p`
+    - anything with empty allowed vocabulary?

+Bonus Information:

+These are not needed to define interpolants, but part of the proof the definition is correct.

+- [ ] J and K sets from Definition 34
+- [ ] extended tableau from Lemma 25 and 26.

 Testing: